KilliKrate/Software-Documentation-G6/docs/Architecture and Design/index.md

 ### Hierarchy Description

-The architecture system for the Lezioni alla Pari apllication is an n-tier application.
+The architecture system for the Lezioni alla Pari apllication is a 3-tier application.

 ## Components Classification